Parliamentary.ai

 Implementation

-The bill specifies that sections 1 and 3 (mandating training and definitions) come into force 18 months after passage, while section 2 (the code of practice) takes effect after six months.
-The bill applies only to England.
+Sections 1 and 3 of the Act will come into effect 18 months after passage, while Section 2 (relating to the code of practice) will come into force after six months.

 Government Spending